great-expectations/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/run_a_checkpoint.md

    To pass parameters to Expectations at runtime the Expectation must be configured to find parameter values through a dictionary lookup.
 This is done when the Expectation is created.

-   You then pass a flat dictionary to the `expectation_parameters` argument of a Checkpoint's `run` method.
-The contents of this dictionary consist of keys that were defined when the Checkpoint's Expectations were created, paired with the values that should be used for the Expectations' corresponding parmeters when the Checkpoint runs.
+   You then pass a dictionary to the `expectation_parameters` argument of a Checkpoint's `run` method.
+The contents of this dictionary consist of keys that were defined for parameters when the Checkpoint's Expectations were created, paired with the values that should be used for the corresponding parmeters when the Checkpoint runs.

    Below is an example of a `ExpectColumnValuesToBeBetween` Expectation that is set to accept parameters at runtime, and an `expectation_parameters` dictionary that provides those parameters: